billwestfall/dojo-center.github.io/docs/index.md

 Many strategies falter under daily operational pressures because they lack a clear, adaptive approach to change—both at the personal and team levels.

-At Mindset Dojo, we focus on sustainable change by addressing the intersection of internal world of the individual, the social dynamics of the team, and the optimization of decisions for efficient execution and results.
+At Mindset Dojo, we focus on sustainable change by addressing the intersection of the internal world of the individual, the social dynamics of the team, and the optimization of decisions for efficient execution and meaningful results.
 It is the internal world of the individual that bridges the gap between a visionary idea—whether corporate or personal—and its execution.

-Our learning and collaboration zones empower teams to engage with complexity, adapt in real time, and build resilience, ensuring they thrive through change rather than being overwhelmed by it.
+Our learning and collaboration zones empower teams to engage with complexity, adapt in real time, and build resilience, ensuring they thrive amid change rather than being overrun by it.
 In terms of application, our approach and methods have proven especially effective in corporate environments, leadership circles, Agile practices, and DevOps initiatives, where adaptability and integrative thinking are crucial for success.

 ---